My Positive Hospital Induction Story with My First Baby

 You go through so many emotions when you’re planning a natural birth and have to go to the hospital instead.

 In summer of 2017, we were planning for the birth of our first little one.
 I had miscarried my first pregnancy, so I was incredibly nervous throughout M’s pregnancy.
 We were planning a natural birth with a program called “Blissborn”—a lot like the more well-known Hypnobirthing.
+I was healthy and low-risk.
 I was all about doing the birth right—no medication, skin-to-skin, delayed cord-clamping, immediate breastfeeding!

 Not that I judged others who wanted to do it differently!
 I just knew what I wanted for myself and to embrace my hippie side!
 I devoured Ina May Gaskins book “Guide to Childbirth” and hoped for a birth story similar to the women who birthed their babies at The Farm.

 There was nothing I could do to make my birth story exactly what I wanted, but I could plan and hope to my heart’s content.
 My grandmothers and mom had all had natural births and I felt that it was in my genes to have an easy birth.

 It turns out, my husband was a breech baby and his mom had to have a c-section with him.
 Apparently, in some studies, babies whose mother or father (or both) had been breech when labor started had a 50% higher chance of being breech themselves.

 After a complicated situation about additional ultrasounds, potential complications, and terrible advice from a midwife (who left the profession after I gave birth), M was found to be breech at almost 38 weeks.

 The midwives at my birth center gave me two options: an external cephalic version or definite transfer to the hospital for a c-section.
 A c-section wasn’t in the plans, so I scheduled my ECV.